pu2clr/SI4735/examples/SI47XX_KITS/PLAMEN/PU2CLR_SI5351_SI4732_STM32/README.md

 # MANUAL FOR DIY Dual Converter All Band Radio (LW, MW, SW, FM)" based on SI5351 and SI473X

-This receiver is aimed to work from 150kHz to 170MHz on AM, SSB and FM modes
+## This receiver is aimed to work from 150kHz to 170MHz on AM, SSB and FM modes

 Sketch developed by Ricardo Lima Caratti - Jul, 2021

-## PL102BA-S V:2.1 vs NE928-10A V:01

-There are two boards very common on eBay and AlliExpress based on SI4730.

-The Mirko Pavleski project can with  NE928 or PL102 boards based on SI4730.
-The __NE928-A10 does not__ support SW and FM RDS.
-The __PL102BA supports__ SW and FM RDS. __Both does not support SSB patches__.
-See more information about these boards:

-1. “PL102BA-S V:2.1 10628” based on SI4730-D60 with shortwave support and FM / RDS.
-   See https://pu2clr.github.io/SI4735/extras/BOARD_PL102BA/ for more details.
-2. “NE928-10A V:01” based on SI4730-B20 WITHOUT shortwave and FM / RDS support.
-   See https://pu2clr.github.io/SI4735/extras/BOARD_NE928_10A_V_01/ for more details.

 ## User Manual - Commands